YinHK-gameDev/unity-learn/assets/models/Importing model/Rig tab.md

 - Copy from Other Avatar: Point to an Avatar set up on another model.

 #### Root node
 Select the bone to use as a root node for this Avatar.
+Specify the root node used to extract the animation translation.

+> This setting is only available if you set the Avatar Definition to Create From This Model.

 #### Source
 Copy another Avatar with an identical rig to import its animation clips.